 Introduce yourself… and again… and again

-For the first few days, it may be useful to reintroduce yourself with your name and job title when speaking on a video call or contacting colleagues via email.
+It's important to stay connected to your colleagues while working from home so you don’t become isolated in your job.
+To help with this, for the first few days, it may be useful to reintroduce yourself with your name and job title when speaking on a video call or contacting colleagues via email.

 Know the team structure